-In 2010, the Kenyan government adopted the Agriculture Sector Development Strategy (ASDS) Policy replacing the Strategy for Revitalization of Agriculture, 2004.
-ASDS 2010-2020 sets out a detailed plan to 'position' the agricultural sector as a key driver for delivering the 10 percent annual economic growth rate envisaged under the economic pillar of Vision 2030.
-The vision of the document is 'a food secure and prosperous nation' and the strategy aims to increase productivity, commercialization and competitiveness of agricultural commodities and enterprises; and develop and manage key factors of production (ASDS, 2010a).
+In 2010, the Kenyan government adopted the Agricultural Sector Development Strategy (ASDS), replacing the Strategy for Revitalization of Agriculture, 2004.
+ASDS 2010-2020 sets out a detailed plan to 'position' the agricultural sector as a key driver for delivering the 10 per cent annual economic growth rate envisaged under the economic pillar of Vision 2030.
+The vision of the document is 'a food secure and prosperous nation' and the strategy aims to increase productivity, commercialization and competitiveness of agricultural commodities and enterprises, and develop and manage key factors of production.
 However, the realization of such economic growth is likely to be hampered by the impacts of climate change.
 The ASDS Policy proposes the establishment of a national irrigation framework to: (i) reduce the vulnerability of the agricultural sector to drought as it predominately practices rain-fed agriculture; (ii) enable rehabilitation of forests and water catchment areas; and (iii) improve food security, as well as address desertification.
 In addition, the policy also promotes the development of arid areas, including Northern Kenya, measures which are further elaborated under the National Policy for the Sustainable Development of Arid and Semi-Arid Lands (Heinrich Böll Stiftung, 2013).
 ASDS recognizes that reforms in the agricultural sector require drastic actions to take into account the existing and emerging concerns about sustainable agriculture and climate change adaptation in Kenya.

-4.3 The Vision 2030
+4.3 Vision 2030

-Vision 2030 does make reference to climate change adaptation in the context of building capacity as part of the Environment.
-The vision also does state as a specific goal under environmental management, the aim of attracting at least 5 Clean Development Mechanisms (CDM) projects per year in the next five years.
+Vision 2030 makes reference to climate change adaptation in the context of building capacity as part of the environment.
+The Vision also states as a specific goal under environmental management, the aim of attracting at least five Clean Development Mechanisms (CDM) projects per year in the next five years.
 The Water Catchment Management Initiative is a relevant environmental flagship project.
-In addition, the Vision 2030 has also captured the following climate change goals and strategies;
+In addition, Vision 2030 has also captured the following climate change goals and strategies:

-- i. expansion and intensification of irrigation, - ii. improvement of seed quality and livestock productivity (e.g. through seeding ranches and rangelands and enriched fodder), - iii. better management of water quality (increased water storage and harvesting), - iv. conservation of forests through rehabilitation of degraded water catchment areas, - v. implementation of compensation for environmental services to include carbon markets and use of biotechnology, - vi. integration of climate change into development planning, vii. promotion of adaptation activities in high risk disaster zones,
+- (i) expansion and intensification of irrigation; - (ii) improvement of seed quality and livestock productivity (e.g. through seeding ranches and rangelands and enriched fodder); - (iii) better management of water quality (increased water storage and harvesting); - (iv) conservation of forests through rehabilitation of degraded water catchment areas; - (v) implementation of compensation for environmental services to include carbon markets and use of biotechnology; - (vi) integration of climate change into development planning; and - (vii) promotion of adaptation activities in high risk disaster zones.

-4.4 The Second Medium Term Plan 2013-2017 (MTP)
+4.4 Second Medium Term Plan 2013-2017 (MTP)